-Do you need to sell your house to avoid foreclosure in Union County?
+Do you need to sell your house to avoid foreclosure in Union County, Charlotte and surrounding areas?
 Learn more about what you can do to stop the bank and save your credit in this article.

 Before we dive into some practical information, let me say this: being in foreclosure is NOT shameful.
 Another clue to save your credit and your house: don’t wait to get informed and to seek help.
 Time is of the essence.
 The faster you deal with the issue, the more chances you have to avoid foreclosure.